Imperial Europe (1 July 1911)

 On 13 April 1909 (31 March in the Julian-based Rumi calendar), the 11th Salonika Reserve Infantry Division declared itself the Hareket Ordusu ("Army of Action"), marching on the Ottoman capital of Constantinople under the commanded of Mahmud Shevket Pasha to oust the Young Turks and restore the power of Sultan Abdul Hamid II.
 After several days of street battles, the counter-coup was suppressed and the Sultan forced to abdicate.

 Agadir Crisis begins

-French troops enter Fez, Morocco, after anti-foreign unrest, leading to Germany accusing France of violating the Algeciras Agreement
+French troops entered Fez, Morocco, after anti-foreign unrest, leading to Germany accusing France of violating the Algeciras Agreement.